-We, (Company Certify that we do not and will not a segregated facilities at any of our estal permit our employees to perform their where segregated facilities are maintain of this certification is a violation of Executive Order 11246, amended. blishmen services ned.
-We ts, and that we do not and will not at any location, under our control understand and agree that breach As used in this certification, the term rooms, work areas, rest rooms and was time clocks, locker rooms and other drinking fountains, recreation or enter facilities provided for employees which fact segregated on the basis of race, habit, local custom or otherwise. h rooms, storage tainment are segre restaurants and other eating areas or dressing areas, parking lots areas, transportation and housing gated by explicit directive or are in We further agree that (except where we proposed Subcontractors for specific certifications from proposed Subcontracted exceeding \$10,000 which are not exceeding \$10,000 which are not exceeding to clause; that we will retain will forward the following notice to sutthe proposed Subcontractors have suttime periods). time practors processor to the contract of the periods) we will obtain identical rior to the award of subcontracts om the provisions of the Equal rtification in our files; and that we used Subcontractors (except where NOTICE TO PROSPECTIVE SUB- CERTIFICATION OF NON-SEGREG segregated facilities as required by the Segregated Facilities, by the Secretary must be submitted from the provision subcontracts during a period (i.e. quart ATED Factor of Labor ons either ACILITIES.
-A certification of Non- ay 1967 order on Elimination of (32 Fed.
+We,

+(Company)

+Certify that we do not and will not maintain or provide for our employees any segregated facilities at any of our establishments, and that we do not and will not permit our employees to perform their services at any location, under our control, where segregated facilities are maintained.
+We understand and agree that breach of this certification is a violation of Equal Opportunity clause required by Executive Order 11246, amended.

+As used in this certification, the term "segregated facilities" means any waiting rooms, work areas, rest rooms and wash rooms, restaurants and other eating areas, time clocks, locker rooms and other storage or dressing areas, parking lots, drinking fountains, recreation or entertainment areas, transportation and housing facilities provided for employees which are segregated by explicit directive or are in fact segregated on the basis of race, creed, color, or national origin, because of habit, local custom or otherwise.

+We further agree that (except where we have obtained identical certifications from proposed Subcontractors for specific time periods) we will obtain identical certifications from proposed Subcontractors prior to the award of subcontracts exceeding \$10,000 which are not exempt from the provisions of the Equal Opportunity clause; that we will retain such certification in our files; and that we will forward the following notice to such proposed Subcontractors (except where the proposed Subcontractors have submitted identical certifications for specific time periods).

+NOTICE TO PROSPECTIVE SUBBUILDERS OF REQUIREMENT FOR CERTIFICATION OF NON-SEGREGATED FACILITIES.
+A certification of Nonsegregated facilities as required by the 9 May 1967 order on Elimination of Segregated Facilities, by the Secretary of Labor (32 Fed.
 Reg.
-7439, 19 May 1967), r for each subcontract or for all NOTE: Whoever knowingly and willfurepresentation may be liable to crimina 5 (Name of Company) By: Date: Title:
+7439, 19 May 1967), must be submitted from the provisions either for each subcontract or for all subcontracts during a period (i.e. quarterly, semi-annually, or annually).

+NOTE: Whoever knowingly and willfully makes any false, fictitious or fraudulent representation may be liable to criminal prosecution under 18 U.S.C.
+1001.

+(Name of Company)

+By:

+Date:

+Title: